 Our center is home to many species of non-releasable birds and wildlife who are nature ambassadors—teaching thousands of people each year about the importance of animal and natural habitat protection

 Come meet our Birds of Prey—our aviaries can be viewed daily from sunrise to sunset for a small fee (members free)

 Make new friends, discover nature, and learn how you can make Connecticut healthier for birds, wildlife, and people.

 What to do if you encounter injured or orphaned baby wildlife

-Each year our center admits more than 300 injured and orphaned birds, mammals, and reptiles—with the goal of providing them with needed care and releasing back into the wild
+Each year our center admits hundreds of injured and orphaned birds, mammals, and reptiles—with the goal of providing them with needed care and releasing back into the wild